ameersarwar/cross_expression/README.md

 The `spatial_enrichment` function also contains the two distance distributions, which can be obtained via `enrich$target` and `enrich$null` for further analysis.

 ### Cross-expression correlation
 Cross-expression tells us whether the expression of one gene in a cell predicts the expression of another gene in its neighbor.
-The `cross_expression` algorithm quantifies this in terms of probabilities, where p-values lower than an `alpha` indicate significant spatial coordination given the genes' counts in the population at large.
+The `cross_expression` algorithm quantifies this in terms of probabilities, where p-values lower than `alpha` indicate significant spatial coordination given the genes' counts in the population at large.

 However, this formalism does not provide a continuous metric of the strength of the spatial relationship.
 Specifically, it does not tell us whether cells with high expression of a given gene are neighbors of cells with similarly high (or low) expression of another gene.

 To this end, we compute Pearson's correlation between genes across cells and neighbors.
-Like before, we exclude co-expression by considering cell-neighbor pairs showing mutually exclusive expression.
+Whereas in co-expression the correlation is computed using gene expression vectors obtained from the same cells, in cross-expression the correlation is computed using gene expression vectors from the cells and their neighbors.
+Like before, the cells and their neighbor must show mutually exclusive expression.

 Find the correlations between gene pairs using `cross_expression_correlation`:
 ```{r}